TV Tropes Needs Your Help

 - Farraday City is what you'd get if Basin City was moved to the coast.

 - Code Name: It's traditional that every person with powers has some kind of code name, even if they don't have a secret identity.
 This is especially important to the members of Crossfire, who absolutely insist on calling people with powers by their code name.
-Red Shift discovers that it's pretty inconvenient when talking about a new metahuman who hasn't had time to think of a code name yet.
+Red Shift discovers that this can be pretty inconvenient when talking about a new metahuman who hasn't had time to think of a code name yet.

 - Deadpan Snarker: CB, on occasion.